 Osawa honbu dojo shihan (photo credits: Jaime Kahn and Javier Dominguez, United States Aikido Federation)

-What is Ryu-shin-juku?
+What is Ryushinjuku?

-Ryushinjuku is a dojo that offers instruction in Japanese martial arts, specifically Aikido and Iaido (Japanese swordsmanship).
+Ryushinjuku is a dojo that offers instruction in traditional Japanese martial arts, specifically Aikido and Iaido (Japanese swordsmanship).

-We are affiliated with Aikikai (合気会), the original source of Aikido in Japan, founded by the master of budo, Morihei Ueshiba O-sensei and also a member dojo of United States Aikido Federation (USAF), the largest Aikido organization in the United States.
-USAF was founded by one of O-sensei's direct students and an Aikido legend, Yoshimitsu Yamada Shihan.
+We are affiliated with Aikikai (合気会), the original organization of Aikido in Japan founded by the master of budo, Morihei Ueshiba O-sensei.
+We are also a member dojo of the United States Aikido Federation (USAF), the largest Aikido organization in the United States.

-Parent organizations
+Parent Organizations

 Aikikai Hombu Dojo (合気会本部道場)